Concave Utility Reinforcement Learning with Zero-Constraint Violations: Introduction

+Owing to the variety of the use cases, recently, there has been significant effort to make RL algorithms for setups with constraints, or concave utilties, or both.
+For episodic setup, works range from model based algorithms \citep{brantley2020constrained,yu2021morl} to primal-dual based model-free algorithms \citep{ding2021provably}.
+Recently, there has been a thrust towards developing algorithms which can also achieve zero-constraint violations in the learning phase as well \cite{wei2021provably,liu2021learning,bai2022achieving}.
+However, for the episodic setup, the majority of the current works consider the weaker regret definition specified by \citet{efroni2020exploration} and only achieve zero expected constraint violations.
+Further, these algorithms require the knowledge of a safe policy following which the agent does not violate constraints, or the knowledge of the Slater's gap $\delta$ which determines how far a safe policy is from the constraint boundary.

+The definition which considers the average over time makes sense for an infinite horizon setup as the long-term average is naturally defined \citep{puterman2014markov}.
+For a tabular infinite-horizon setup, \citet{singh2020learning} proposed an optimistic epoch-based algorithm.
+Much recently, \citet{chen2022learning} proposed an Optimistic Online Mirror Descent based algorithm.
 In this work, we consider the problem of maximizing concave utility of the expected rewards while also ensuring that a set of convex constraints of the expected rewards are also satisfied.
 Moreover, we aim to develop algorithms that can also ensure that the constraints are not violated during the training phase as well.
 We work with tabular MDP with infinite horizon.
 For such setup, our algorithm updates policies as it learns the system model.
-Further, our approach also bound the accumulated observed constraint violations as compared to the expected constraint violations.
+Further, our approach also bounds the accumulated observed constraint violations as compared to the expected constraint violations.

+For infinite horizon setups for non-constrained setup, the regret analysis has been widely studied \cite{fruit2018efficient,jaksch2010near}.
+However, we note that the dealing with constraints and non-linear setup requires additional attention because of the stochastic policies.
+Further, unlike episodic setup, the distribution at the epoch is not constant and hence the policy switching cost has to be accounted explicitly.
+Prior works in infinite horizon also faced this issue and provide some tools to overcome this limitation. \citet{singh2020learning} builds confidence intervals for transition probability for every next state given the current state-action pair and obtains a regret bound of $O(T^{2/3})$. \citet{chen2022learning} obtains a regret bound of $O(T_M\sqrt{T})$ with $O(T_M^2S^3A)$ constraint violations for ergodic MDPs with $T_M$ mixing time following an analysis which works with confidence intervals on both transition probability vectors and value functions.